Meet the Staff

 Her favorite part of her job is working with children and helping them learn how to use their visual system proficiently.
 Each individual patient and each session introduce a revelation, a new challenge, and a new accomplishment.
 She values each patient independently and enjoys the tailored approach that VPC allows her to use during therapy.

-Outside of VPC Karen enjoys spending her time with her partner Carlos and 3 daughters: Abigail, Sophia, and Dahlia.
+Outside of VPC Karen enjoys spending her time with her 2 daughters: Abigail and Sophia.